 It’s hard enough for people who are more experienced in witnessing intoxication to accurately identify when a person is intoxicated, which is the case with bartenders.
 However, the determinations of police officers lead to convictions and can possibly send innocent people to jail and ruin their lives.

 One of our expert Houston DWI lawyers can make sure that you are not taken advantage of or tricked by police officers.
 We have enough experience with improper charges stemming from perceived intoxication to know that the word of a police officer is not always accurate and sometimes they make mistakes and send innocent people to jail.

 If you or a loved has been charged or arrested for a DWI, or have been improperly charged for public intoxication, don’t wait another moment.
-Contact Trichter & Murphy 24/7 for a free consultation.
+Contact Trichter & LeGrand 24/7 for a free consultation.
 We will work to get you the best result possible.